USEPA/git_job_log/README.md

 Although the `data` parameter allows storing info. about a run, currently there's not concept of run "state" - the intent is to log only successful runs.

+Set `GIT_JOB_LOG_DEBUG` to see git commands being run.

 (*) To handle repeated logging (commits) of a job ID without changing data, the text `### UPDATE: <datetime>` will be added to the end of RUN files that don't differ.
 It is not enough to use `--allow-empty` as that doesn't identify the "files" (jobs) that have been run.
-This means that every second log message will contain `### UPDATE: <datetime>`, intervening messages "differ" simply by being blank.
+For blank log messages this means that every second log message will contain `### UPDATE: <datetime>`, intervening messages "differ" simply by being blank.

 ## CLI